testpilotuk/my-frontend-mentor/README.md

 ### What I learned
+I learned that centering things can be a headache but that Flexbox can make things a lot easier.
 For the html I implemented 2 divs with the 2nd containing an unordered list with the image, heading and paragraph elements.
 ``` html
 <div class="qr-background">
             <div id="container">